-Bullying in the workplace can create a hostile working environment that not only has a direct impact on the victim themselves, but can also hamper creativity, reduce productivity, create a toxic company culture, and place the company at risk of litigation for failing to address the issue.
+Bullying in the workplace can create a hostile environment that directly impacts the victim themselves and the workplace as a whole.
+It can hamper creativity, reduce productivity, create a toxic company culture, and place your company at risk of litigation for failing to address the issue.

 What is workplace bullying?